NFL Rumors: Josh Rosen To New York Giants Is ‘Most Obvious Fit’ If He Gets Traded, Per ‘NFL.com’

-Given the increasing expectations that the Arizona Cardinals will be using their No. 1 pick in the 2019 NFL Draft on Oklahoma quarterback Kyler Murray, rumors have been suggesting that Josh Rosen, whom the Cardinals selected No. 10 in last year’s draft, might find himself on the trading block.
+Given the increasing expectations that the Arizona Cardinals will be using their No. 1 pick in the 2019 NFL Draft on Oklahoma quarterback Kyler Murray, rumors have been suggesting that Josh Rosen — whom the Cardinals selected No. 10 in last year’s draft — might find himself on the trading block.
 As reported on Tuesday by The Inquisitr, recent reports hint that the New England Patriots might be interested in trading for Rosen as a potential heir apparent to longtime starting quarterback Tom Brady.
 However, the latest analysis from NFL.com points to the New York Giants as the favorite to acquire Rosen, in the event the Cardinals do indeed trade him to another team ahead of the 2019 NFL season.

 After mentioning the Washington Redskins, Miami Dolphins, and Jacksonville Jaguars as similarly plausible landing spots, Rank then explained why the Giants seem to be the “most obvious fit” for Josh Rosen.
 According to the NFL.com writer, it could be an intriguing prospect for Rosen to replace aging veteran Eli Manning as the team’s first-string quarterback, while also teaming with last season’s Offensive Rookie of the Year, running back Saquon Barkley.